GeneralIris/Shopee-Review-Detection/README.md

 ## How to use the system?
 - A user may input the URL into the system, using Shopee API in return, it spits out all the 'ham' reviews with a cooldown.
 As each 3 days, if not a single user made the search on the system, it will perform the detection otherwise less than 3 days, it will instead grab the data from the database.
-- Well, this to avoid high traffic grabbing data from the store and time to process duplicates review.
+- Well, this to avoid high traffic grabbing data from the store and time to process duplicates review. <br>
-*Might try improve this
+*Might try improve this*

 ## Total dataset used?
 - 500+ Ham